 - If this works, you know that you simply need to obtain a newer version of a SATA cable, which should be fairly inexpensive.

 Method 4: Set your hard drive as the first boot device

 Setting your hard drive to be the primary boot device in the BIOS/UEFI can also sometimes fix the issue.

-- Enter your BIOS.
-This is done by pressing a manufacturer predefined button during the POST screen.
-That button can be either ESC, F2, F12, Backspace etc., and you will find it on the POST screen before Windows boots.
+- Enter your BIOS by pressing a manufacturer predefined button during the POST screen.
+That button could be ESC, F2, F12, Backspace, etc., and it will be visible on the POST screen before Windows boots.
 Press it quickly to enter the BIOS/UEFI utility.

 - Once inside, look for the Boot options.
-Most, if not all BIOS/UEFI utilities have instructions for navigation on the bottom or right side of the screen – use them to get to the menu.
+Most, if not all, BIOS/UEFI utilities have instructions for navigation at the bottom or right side of the screen – use them to navigate to the menu.

 - Once in the Boot options, take a look at the boot priority.
 You need to make sure that the first boot device is your hard drive.
-Use the navigation instructions to achieve that and put the hard drive on the top of the boot devices list.
+Use the navigation instructions to achieve this and place the hard drive at the top of the boot devices list.

-- Exit with saving your changes and reboot your device.
+- Exit after saving your changes and reboot your device.
 This should fix your problem.

-If none of these methods work for you at all, it’s possible that the ISO you are trying to Install Windows from is corrupted or not downloaded completely.
-In that case, you can download the fresh ISO and try Installing your Windows again, we highly recommend you to download the ISO file from the official Microsoft Website or use their Media Creation tool.
+If none of these methods work for you at all, it is possible that the ISO from which you are trying to install Windows is corrupted or incompletely downloaded.
+In that case, you can download a fresh ISO and try installing Windows again.
+We highly recommend downloading the ISO file from the official Microsoft website or using their Media Creation Tool.